lf1-io/padl/docs/sources/usage/combining_transforms.md.txt

 Transforms can be **composed** using `>>`:

-Pipelines arising from a compose process their input in a sequence, the output of the first Transform becomes the input of the second.
+Pipelines arising from a compose process their input in a sequence: The output of the first Transform in a composition becomes the input of the second and so on.

 <img src="img/compose.png" style='display: block; margin: auto; width: 150px'>